vintagetrex/Nemesis-Project/README.md

     * search function
       - search on unencrypted topics of submissions
       - allow user control to filter results by: categories and strength of storage network

+    * format for submissions
+      - topic (remains unencrpted in server)
+      - file of certain length